Jennifer Lopez: All I Have

 Jennifer Lopez: All I Have was the first concert residency by American entertainer Jennifer Lopez.
-Performed at Zappos Theater (formerly The AXIS Theater) located in the Planet Hollywood Resort & Casino in Las Vegas, Nevada, the residency began on January 20, 2016 and concluded on September 29, 2018.
+Performed at the Zappos Theater located in the Planet Hollywood Resort & Casino on the Las Vegas Strip in Paradise, Nevada, the residency began on January 20, 2016 and concluded on September 29, 2018.
 The show has received critical acclaim for its production and Lopez's showmanship.
 The residency grossed $101.9 million after 120 shows, making it the sixth highest-grossing Las Vegas residency of all time, and the top residency by a Latin artist.

 Background and development

 It was first reported that Lopez had been offered a Las Vegas residency at Planet Hollywood in October 2014, in a deal which was said to be worth $350,000 per night.
 The residency was officially confirmed in May 2015.
 "The show is going to be a multifaceted, high-energy 'Jenny from the Block' party, mixing all aspects of what my fans and I love," Lopez stated.
 She announced on September 19, 2015, during her performance at the iHeartRadio Music Festival 2015 that her 2016 residency was named "All I Have" while a promotional poster was being displayed on the stage's backdrop.